istio/istio/README.md

     - **Galley** - Responsible for validating, ingesting, aggregating, transforming and distributing config within Istio.

-- **Operator** - The component provides user friendly options to operate the Istio service mesh.
+- **Operator** - The component provides user-friendly options to operate the Istio service mesh.

 ## Repositories